adamnicholson/Chief/README.md

 Now, whenever `Chief::execute()` is called, the command will be passed to `LoggingDecorator::execute()`, which will perform some log action, and then pass the command to the relevant `CommandHandler`.

-Chief provides you with two decorators out-the-box:
+Chief provides you with some decorators out-the-box:

 - *LoggingDecorator*: Log before and after all executions to a `Psr\Log\LoggerInterface`
 - *EventDispatchingDecorator*: Dispatch an event to a `Chief\Decorators\EventDispatcher` after every command execution.